thedevarchive/thedevarchive/README.md

 # About Me
 - 👋 This is The Dev Archive (@thedevarchive)
 - 📁 This is just a place where I keep all the projects they've done over the years
-- 📚 Currently in uni getting a master's degree
 - 👀 I’m interested in board games, sketching, and most of all, coding!
 - 🌱 I’m currently learning C#, ASP.NET, Blazor and React.js